 CCCA Members

-• Darlene Bialowski Art Services, LLC (CCCA President)
+• Darlene Bialowski Art Services, LLC (CCCA Vice-President)

 Darlene Bialowski, principal of Darlene Bialowski Art Services, LLC, has been in the museum and cultural heritage preservation field for more than 25 years working as a Curatorial Assistant at Memorial Hall Museum in Deerfield, MA; to being the sole Registrar for the then four Springfield Museums in Springfield, MA as well as overseeing two satellite exhibition sites at Smith & Wesson’s headquarters and its Shooting Academy; to being an independent contract Registrar.
 She is also an author, lecturer and President of not only the CCCA but also two other cultural heritage non-profits – Red Arch Cultural Heritage Law & Policy Research as well as the Center for Painted Wall Preservation.
 Darlene is also an accredited member of the Appraisers Association of America with her appraisal specialties in fine and decorative arts.
 With her extensive backgrounds in the fields of collections care, art, cultural preservation, appraising and being a former paralegal, Darlene’s expertise and broad network of colleagues and experts assist her in aiding clients directly or being able to make the right introductions if necessary.